Cleaning and Disinfection in Animal Settings

 Description

 Cleaning and disinfection – often referred to as C&D – is an essential process for the prevention of disease in animal settings.
-Destroying microorganisms on surfaces reduces exposure risks.
-Understanding how to properly conduct C&D procedures helps to protect animal and human health.
-This course provides practical examples for livestock production, veterinary clinics and disease outbreak settings.
+Destroying microorganisms on surfaces reduces exposure risks and the spread of disease to protect animal and human health.
+Understanding how to properly conduct C&D procedures helps to obtain optimum results.

 Course Details:

-6. Selecting a disinfection method – Read the product label
+- Selecting a disinfectant – Read the product label

 Format